-Staffing agencies have unique needs when it comes to processing payroll, which is why many resort to using an outsourced provider.
+Staffing agencies have unique needs when it comes to processing payroll, which is why many use an outsourced provider.
 Using a professional payroll service rather than an in-house accountant could save your staffing agency time, money and legal issues.
 Take a further look at the benefits and best providers out there if your staffing agency struggles with making payroll.

 While you get paycheck generation services from every payroll company, you should note that not all of them are same.
 Some PSPs (Payroll Service Providers), have the ability to prepare your taxes too, but you will sign and file them.
 A reporting agent, or RA, can provide all the same services as the PSP but will sign and submit your tax forms for you.

 The third option would be a professional employer organization or PEO, which is a type of full-service human resource management company.
 A PEO can take-over payroll and filing of tax returns along with other managerial responsibilities like onboarding.
 This is an expensive option, making the PEO only worth looking into if you have multiple back-office operations that you want an outsourcing firm to handle.

 How to Choose the Best Payroll Service For a Staffing Agency

 You will have a lot of options to consider before choosing a payroll service for your staffing agency.
 Think about how much control you want to maintain over payroll and tax filing.
 How should W-2s be processed?
 Is the PSP going to function like a co-employee?
 Or will you continue to control the bulk of your operations?
 For some staffing agencies, the solution might even be as simple as an upgrade in accounting software to include payroll functions.

 Start by creating a list of needs for your staffing agency by asking yourself these questions:

-- Does the payroll company also need to handle tax filing?
+- Does the payroll company also handle tax filing?